jkbgbr/simplesi/README.md

   - exception handling: print or raise
   - number of significant digits for print can be set
   - user-defined preferred units can be defined for printing to reduce boilerplate code
-- Fractions are not used anymore, which resulted in the massive speedup but makes using fractional dimensions - well, probably impossible.
-For me it is a great deal.
+- [Fractions](https://docs.python.org/3/library/fractions.html) are not used anymore, which resulted in the massive speedup but makes using fractional dimensions - well, in some cases impossible as fractional dimensions are now subject to float precision issues.

 Compared to [pint](https://github.com/hgrecco/pint) - just kidding, not a fair comparison.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Installation

+Currently only available by direct download from github.

 <!-- GETTING STARTED -->